f5devcentral/f5-agility-labs-iam/docs/examples.rst

    #.
 Delete the ``examples.rst`` file

-This page has examples of many different types of formatting that can be achieved using reStrcuturedText.
+This page has examples of many different types of formatting that can be achieved using reStructuredText.
 Complete documentation is available at:

 http://www.sphinx-doc.org/en/stable/rest.html